Denise Lynn Oliverson's abduction location

 At that point, it became immediately clear that something was wrong.
 Consequently, Oliverson's parents contacted the police and reported her missing.

-On the same day that she was reported missing, a railroad employee happened across her yellow 10-speed bicycle and wine-colored sandals underneath this overpass on South 5th Street.
+On the same day that she was reported missing, a railroad employee found her yellow 10-speed bicycle and wine-colored sandals underneath this overpass on South 5th Street.

-Although this discovery led police to suspect foul play, there were no other leads in the case.
-From their perspective, it seemed as though the 24-year-old had simply vanished into thin air.
+Although this discovery led the police to suspect foul play, there were no other leads in the case.
+From their perspective, it seemed as though she had vanished into thin air.

-It wasn't until Bundy confessed in 1989 that the truth became known.
+It wasn't until Bundy confessed in January 1989 that the truth finally became known.

 Following the murder, he drove west for five miles before he eventually pulled over to dump her body in the Colorado River.

-Sadly, no trace of Denise Oliverson has ever been found.
-Like many of Bundy's victims, she remains listed as a missing person.
+Sadly, no trace of Oliverson has ever been found.
+Like many of Bundy's victims, she is still missing.

 GPS coordinates